rouvinerh/tp/docs/DeveloperGuide.md

 ---

-### Motivation Package:
-A new package named `motivation` has been added to incorporate motivational features.
-This package includes a class named `Quote` responsible for managing motivational quotes and providing chatbot functionality.

-### Quote Class:
-- This class contains methods to retrieve random quotes and provide motivational responses based on user input.
-- The `getRandomQuote()` method returns a random quote from the provided file.
-- The `getChatResponse()` method interprets user input and provides motivational responses accordingly.

-### Integration with Main Program:
-- In the main program, the user can interact with the motivational features by typing messages or specific commands related to motivation.
-- The main program communicates with the `Quote` class to fetch motivational quotes and responses.

-### User Interaction:
-- Users can access motivational features by typing commands or messages such as "motivate" or "inspire".
-- The chatbot responds to general greetings and gratitude as well, providing motivational messages.
----

 ### Storage Package

 `Storage` contains `DataFile` and `LogFile`.
 This component handles all logging of commands used and writing of data stored within PulsePilot to an external data file.
 The reading of the data file is also done here.